johlju/johlju.github.io/_pages/about.md

 ### Who am I?

 My hometown currently is Nyköping, Sweden.
-Whenever I can like to spend time with friends and take (shopping) weekends in different cites.
+Whenever I can I like to spend time with friends and take (shopping) weekends in different cites.
 A passion I have is to drive motocross, which I try to drive as much as I can.
-But driving motocross isn't jsyt abut the driving (and repairing), you have to focus and look ahead, just like when coding, and most everything.
-You have to be steps ahead so you don't get surprised in the next corner.
+But driving motocross isn't just about the driving (and repairing), you have to focus and look ahead, just like when coding, and almost everything.
+You have to be several steps ahead so you don't get surprised by what's behind the next corner.

 When I not doing that, and not taking power walks, I code PowerShell.
 I love PowerShell, but most of all the PowerShell community!
 I have the pleasure